intelligent-environments-lab/CityLearn/_sources/ui.rst.txt

         actions = [env.action_space[0].sample()]
         observations, reward, terminated, truncated, info = env.step(actions)

-    # Episode completion automatically flushes the buffered CSVs.
-    # Call env.render() mid-run if you need an interim snapshot.
-    class _Model:
-        pass

-    model = _Model()
-    model.env = env
-    env.export_final_kpis(model)

 With ``render_mode='end'`` the per-step histories accumulate in memory while the episode runs.
-At episode completion the environment writes the full SimulationData folder (all timesteps plus components); you may still call :meth:`~citylearn.citylearn.CityLearnEnv.render` manually if you want to force a flush earlier than that.
+At episode completion the environment writes the full SimulationData folder (all timesteps plus components) and the KPI summary; you may still call :meth:`~citylearn.citylearn.CityLearnEnv.render` manually if you want to force a flush earlier than that.

 The UI consumes the directory produced by the ``'during'`` and ``'end'`` approaches.
 The system uses the :meth:`~citylearn.citylearn.CityLearnEnv.render` method to iterate over buildings, electric vehicles, batteries, chargers, pricing, etc., using their ``as_dict`` outputs to build CSV histories where each row corresponds to a time instant and columns include units.
 Timestamps are converted to calendar dates for display.
 You can disable step-wise exporting by keeping ``render_mode='none'`` and relying on the end-of-run exporter, but the resulting folder will only serve the KPI comparison page.